opentdf/charts/charts/platform/README.md

 ### HTTP/2 Support

-The platform exposes a gRPC and Restful interface. gRPC requires HTTP/2 support so you will need to ensure providing the proper ingress annotations.
+The platform provides both gRPC and RESTful interfaces.
+Since gRPC requires HTTP/2 support, it's essential to configure your ingress with the appropriate annotations to handle this requirement.

-Below is the start of examples for different ingress providers.
+Below are starting examples for configuring various ingress providers:

 #### Openshift